 This isn’t happening on a conscious level.
 They are completely unaware.
 The truth is my siblings don’t miss me any more than I miss them.
 We have nothing in common.
 One married a narcissist, and the other became one.
-I don’t understand it; if my brother or sister left one day without a word, I would ask why I would maybe even demand answers.
+I didn’t understand it; if my brother or sister left one day without a word, I would ask why.
+I would maybe even demand answers.
 Neither one of my siblings reached out, and they’ve never said a word.

 I think it’s weird and amazing at the same time how much control my mother has over them.
 They are completely under her spell, and I get that because I was too, but not anymore.

 Recovering from narcissistic abuse takes longer than you think it will.

 If I could go down a list of things that went through my mind, I would.
-It took about a year and a half for my head to stop spinning.
+Unfortunately, it took about a year and a half for my head to stop spinning.
 You can read more about that in the rage you feel from being raised by a narcissistic parent.
 I was starting to get worried, but it did pass.
 Just plan on taking however long you think it should take times three.

 Every detail of your life begins to sort itself out, and it feels like they all have to process individually.
 Sometimes you get stuck in a loop, and sometimes I’d let myself stay there for a while until it wore itself out.
 Other times I need to get it together because life is calling, and then I use meditation and self-hypnosis.

-If you find yourself in a bad way or state and need something that can help you now, self-hypnosis and meditation can be done in ten minutes or less.
+Suppose you find yourself in a bad way or state and need something that can help you now, self-hypnosis, and can be done in ten minutes or less.
 You can also drag yourself out of the pit of doom by forcing better thoughts using affirmation statements that are the truth.
 It gets easier with practice, and once you know how it works, you can recenter yourself throughout the day in little as one minute.